Battle to succeed Rep. Pete King highlights Long Island primary day

 Other State Legislature

 With Assemb.
-Anthony Palumbo (R-New Suffolk) running for Senate, the 2nd Assembly District is wide open, though it’s traditionally supported Republicans.
+Anthony Palumbo (R-New Suffolk) running for Senate, the 2nd Assembly District is wide open, though it has traditionally supported Republicans.

 Two Democrats are vying for the party’s nomination on Tuesday: Laura Jens-Smith, a former Riverhead town supervisor; and William Schleisner, a senior live event coordinator for ViacomCBS.